 - Want a vegetarian version of your favorite, try my Lentil Meatballs!

-- Don’t forget the most perfect Garlic bread recipe to serve with your Italian dish!
+- Don’t forget the most perfect Garlic Cheese Breadsticks to serve with your Italian dish!

 - 2 pounds pot roast beef shanks or short ribs